Mystica52/springboot/README.md

 The challenge

-Because it is for the first time to use i was challenged To post it  the details in database using postman ,I  often got error To know the different function of annotation and dependency testing of spring boot is somehow challenged
+Because it is for the first time to use it was challenged but I finally know it To post it  the details in database using postman ,
+To know the different function of annotation and dependency testing of spring boot is somehow challenged
 Lot of class files sometimes you forgot what some of them did